weidaru/engine/README.md

 * Update position with constant speed.
 * Render with instancing and geometry shader.

-2. Clean up resource binding.
-Use single binging enum.
-3. Clean up resource manager.
+2. Clean up resource manager.